elastic/search-ui/packages/react-search-ui/README.md

 ### SearchProvider

-`SearchProvider` is what connects Search UI to your Components.
-Components you place within `SearchProvider` will be connected to your search experience.
-It translates the actions users take within your search experience into calls to your configured Search API.
+As you'll see in the [Components](#components) section, Search UI provides an extensive library of Components which you can use to build a search experience.
+However, before you can start dropping in those Components, you'll first need to create a `SearchProvider`, which will tie all of your Components together so that they work as a cohesive application.

+`SearchProvider` ultimately converts user actions into API calls to your Search API, so you'll need to configure it so that it knows where to direct those API calls.
+A comprehensive list of configuration options are included below in the [Search UI Configuration](#config) section.

 Params: